-- Having the bird follow a specific person while high up in the sky, while Damasque indirectly tracks the person by following her bird.
+- Having the bird follow a specific person while high up in the sky, with Damasque indirectly tracking the person by following her bird.
 On some occasions the bird even spontaneously understood that Damasque would want to trail a specific person.

-- Quickly flying by and shrieking to unnerve a gunman about to shoot Damasque.
+- Quickly flying by and screeching to unnerve a gunman about to shoot Damasque.
 This is done if the person is too well-protect to claw at.

 - Flying back to Damasque for protection when the bird was chased by a larger raptor.

 - The sparrowhawk once flew down a chimney so it could defend its mistress indoors (!).

 Given the role of “Merlin” and the crone (see below), the pet sparrowhawk may well be supernatural.